Wisconsin Badgers football: Barry Alvarez era, "From Red Ink to Roses" (1990–2005)

 By the end of the 1989 season, the Wisconsin football program was in disarray, shouldering a debt of over $2 million and with only 30,000 fans attending games at the 77,000-capacity stadium.
 New athletic director Pat Richter named Barry Alvarez, the defensive coordinator at Notre Dame, as the new head coach.
 To bring stability and interest to the program again, Alvarez targeted the top high school players in Wisconsin, "building a wall" around the state, and also encouraged players not recruited to join the program as walk-ons.
 Though Alvarez won his first game as head coach over Ball State, the Badgers finished 1–10 in 1990.
 The Badgers finished 5–6 in the next two seasons, but there were encouraging signs for the future.
-Wisconsin was in bowl contention on the last day of the 1992 season, but a narrow loss to Northwestern kept them from going to a bowl.
+Wisconsin was in bowl contention on the last day of the 1992 season, but a narrow loss to Northwestern kept them from the postseason.

 Everything finally came together for the Badgers in 1993.
 They steamrolled through the season, finishing 10-1-1, winning their first Big Ten championship since 1962 and beating UCLA 21–16 to claim their first Rose Bowl victory.

 After the surprise success of 1993, the Badgers fell back into mediocrity, though remaining competitive, going 2–1 in bowl games from 1994 to 1997, with victories in the Hall of Fame Bowl in 1994, and the Copper Bowl in 1996.
 Alvarez retooled the team with a new batch of talented recruits during this stretch of seasons, and they came to full fruition in 1998 and 1999.
 Among the standouts were cornerback Jamar Fletcher, wide receiver Chris Chambers, quarterback Brooks Bollinger, offensive linemen Aaron Gibson, Chris McIntosh, and Mark Tauscher, and running back Ron Dayne.
 With "The Great Dayne" leading the way, the Badgers won back-to-back Big Ten championships and back-to-back Rose Bowls over UCLA in 1999 and Stanford in 2000.
 The 1998 team won a school-record 11 games, while the 1999 team won its first outright Big Ten title since 1962.
 Ron Dayne set a new NCAA record for career rushing yardage, and won the Heisman Trophy in 1999.